Click Here for Our Recommended Antivirus for Your Device

 Some experts believe that background extinction is caused by deteriorating reproductive fitness and decreased ability to adjust to environmental changes.

-The capacity of an animal to create viable children who can live long enough to produce fertile offspring themselves is referred to as reproductive success.
+The capacity of an animal to create viable children who can live long enough to produce fertile offspring themselves are referred to as reproductive success.
 Traits that improve an organism’s chances of survival will be prioritized.

 Those traits that are detrimental to an organism’s survival will be eliminated in a population.
 Species at risk of extinction are those in which organisms fail to reproduce or fail to reproduce sufficiently.

 If a species’ capacity to produce viable offspring in its habitat declines over time, it may go extinct.
-This is typically how background extinction occurs.
+This is how background extinction occurs.

 Climate change and invasive species penetration appear to be the primary factors implicated in background extinction.
 Species will continue to exist as long as their habitat remains within boundaries that they can effectively adapt to.